 How Much: Varies, depending on restaurant and its current offers of course.

 What: Go swimming

 Where: Stephens Family YMCA or the Urbana Indoor Aquatic Center

-When: Times vary daily; get the Y schedule here (filter by aquatics) and the UIAC schedule here
+When: Times vary daily; get the Y schedule here and the UIAC schedule here

-How Much: Guest passes are $5 daily at the Y or $15 per family; $6 per person (ages 4 and up) at UIAC
+How Much: Guest passes are $25 daily for a family at the Y; $6 per person (ages 4 and up) at UIAC.

 What: Go bowling

 Where: Several places, like Old Orchard Lanes or the Illini Union Rec Room